EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 taken for the rest.

 <div onclick="elm = document.getElementById('rdrst'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-<span style="text-decoration:underline;">Click here to control what lmf reads from and writes to the restart file.</span>
+<span style="text-decoration:underline;">Click here to see how control what lmf reads from and writes to the restart file.</span>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="rdrst">{:/}

 **#1** and **#2** mark whether and how to read and write the restart file at all.
 Use the following:\\